Florentin-Ldkng/Osu-Randomizer/docs/Commands.md

 # Commands💬
 #### Command:`/rnd <Stars>`
 Using this Command will post a random Beatmap of the desired difficulty.
-`.rnd` only supports whole numbers.
+`/rnd` only supports whole numbers.
 ##### Example: `/rnd 4`

 #### Command: `/database`